rcl-vc/docs-vc-web-wallet/did/did.md

 # Decentralized Identifier (DID)

-A Decentralized Identifier is used to uniquely identify the holder of a VC.
+A Decentralized Identifier is used to uniquely identify holders and issuers of VCs.
 The DID must be created following the relevant [W3C Open Standards](https://www.w3.org/TR/did-1.0/).

 # Requirements for the DID